EPCCed/safe-docs/docs/safe-for-managers.md

 system's technology can do.</p>
 -->

-You should also note that once you have instituted project group quotas, there's no easy way back.
-Removing them and reassigning all the files to other groups is a complex job and will require special arrangement with the system team &mdash; send a request to the [Service desk](mailto:support@archer2.ac.uk) if you need to do this.
+You should also note that once you have instituted project group quotas, there is no easy way back.
+Removing them and reassigning all the files to other groups is a complex job and will require special arrangement with the service team &mdash; send a request to the appropriate Service Desk.

-Most projects in fact use their project groups only for administering time, and allow their users to have access to all their space.
-You could if you wish make use of [user quotas](#persquota) to stop individual users from taking too much space.
+Most projects, in fact, use their project groups only for administering time, and allow their users to have access to all their space.
+You could, if you wish, make use of [user quotas](#persquota) (if they are supported on the file system you have access to) to stop individual users from taking too much space.

 !!!
 Note
-    The above points do not apply to the reserve quotas, since they don't exist on the service machine.
-They're just a book-keeping fiction, and using them is cost free.
+    The above points do not apply to the reserve quotas, since they do not exist on the service machine.
+They are just a book-keeping fiction, and using them is cost free.
 We recommend this to any project which is concerned about running out of space.

 ### <a id="mvspace"></a> How can I create a quota for a project group, or move space between quotas?